t1m0t/dioxus/docs/guide/src/interactivity/importanthooks.md

 names.write().push("Tiger");
 ```

-If you don't want to re-render the component when names is updated, then we can use the `write_silent` method:
+If you don't want to re-render the component when names are updated, then we can use the `write_silent` method:

 ```rust
 names.write_silent().push("Transmogrifier");